grafana/plugin-tools/docusaurus/docs/tutorials/build-a-panel-plugin-with-d3.md

 id: build-a-panel-plugin-with-d3
 title: Build a panel plugin with D3.js
 sidebar_position: 7
-description: How to use D3.js in your panel plugins.
+description: Learn how to use D3.js in your panel plugins.
 draft: true
 keywords:
   - grafana